-FY 2019 Performance Measures
+FY2020 Performance Measures

 - 1. Number of alternative sentencing treatment placements in felony, misdemeanor, and juvenile cases.
 (Quarterly) - 2.
-Percent of cases resulting in a reduction of the original formally filed charges.
-(Quarterly) - 3.
+Average cases assigned to attorneys yearly (reported staff and contract attorney assignments in each county).
+(Annually) - 3.
+Average time to case disposition (reported for staff and contract attorneys in each county) (measured in months at close of case).
+(Bi-Annually) - 4.
+Percent of felony, juvenile and misdemeanor cases resulting in a reduction of the original formally filed charges.
+(Quarterly) - 5.
 Percent of total cases taken by contract attorneys reported by county.
-(Bi-Annually) - 4.
-Average cases assigned to attorneys yearly, comparing staff and contract attorney assignments in each county.
-(Annually) - 5.
-Average time to case disposition, comparing staff and contract attorneys in each county (measured in months at close of case).
 (Bi-Annually) - 6.
 Number of cases dismissed in felony, misdemeanor, and juvenile cases.
-(Annually) - 7.
-Number of cases closed by attorneys yearly. - 8.
-Average number of open cases for staff attorneys by county.
-(Bi-Annually)
+(Annually) \ - 7.
+Number of cases closed by attorneys.
+(Annually) \ - Average number of cases opened by district (reported for staff attorneys by county).
+(Bi-Annually) \ - 9.
+Difference between the number of cases opened and closed by office.
+(Quarterly) \